AugustNagro/augustnagro.github.io/_posts/2020-1-11-vendetta-against-java-streams.md

 * Parallel Streams all run on the the common (shared) ForkJoinPool.
 Sharing with others is fine, and even preferred, but if one of the submitted tasks blocks or behaves inappropriately, performance suffers for all tasks.
 Eventually Project Loom will be running your virtual threads on the ForkJoinPool (by default), which is another reason to be careful.

-* The implementation of Parallel Streams is one-size-fits all; [directly using CountedCompleter can be much better](http://august.nagro.us/CountedCompleter.html)
+* The implementation of Parallel Streams is one-size-fits all; [directly using CountedCompleter can be much better](http://august.nagro.us/CountedCompleter.html).

 * One of the interesting things about ForkJoinTasks is that they are serializable.
-Can't do that with parallel Streams
+Can't do that with parallel Streams.

 * Stream Characteristics are half-heartedly implemented, and have strange effects on performance.
 If you have a SIZED Stream S, for example, S.limit(100) will lose its SIZED characteristic, hurting performance.
 A good blog on the matter: [https://richardstartin.github.io/posts/spliterator-characteristics-and-performance](https://richardstartin.github.io/posts/spliterator-characteristics-and-performance).